 Support for health systems strengthening and human resources for health emphasizes: leadership and management of service delivery; human and organizational capacity-building; expansion of private sector engagement; and expanding pre-service training in support of the national plan.
 PEPFAR continues to work with the National HIV/AIDS Prevention and Control Office to design a community-based system to capture community-level sector inputs into HIV/AIDS activities.

-Community Prevention of Mother to Child Transmission: Defines the parameters and objectives for a prevention of mother-to-child transmission of HIV/AIDS program to improve the quality of maternal and child health services for pregnant women in Ethiopia through community-based approaches.
+Community Prevention of Mother to Child Transmission: Define the parameters and objectives for a prevention of mother-to-child transmission of HIV/AIDS activity to improve the quality of maternal and child health services for pregnant women in Ethiopia through community-based approaches.
 Follow-up on HIV exposed babies and HIV positive mothers to ensure they receive appropriate care and treatment.

 HIV Prevention for Vulnerable Adolescent Girls: Address social norms that contribute to the transmission of HIV by averting HIV transmission in girls who are married to older men, divorced, or girls who migrate to Addis Ababa.

 Behavioral Prevention: Sustain the achievement of the national target to reduce new HIV infections by 90 percent.
 Prevent new HIV infections among at-risk populations and strengthen linkages to care and support services in towns and commercial hotspots along or linked with major transportation corridors.

 HIV and AIDS Treatment, Care and Support: Expand therapy services to combat HIV/AIDS.
 Enhance maternal, newborn, and child health, TB, and other services, and develop Ethiopia’s capacity to sustain the use of and demand for such health care services.